kottoization/RAG-LLM-for-Education/README.md

 ```

 Both entry points import the same agent used by the optional CLI so you get identical behaviour in the browser.
+Use the **Upload document** tab in the web UI to add a file to the RAG index.
+Uploaded files are saved under `data/RAG_files`.

 ## Project Structure
 - `AgentModule/` – creation of the LangChain agent and reusable tools